EdoardoGruppi/Drug_Design_Models/MolRNN/README.md

 **main.py** is the starting point of the entire project.

 **train.py** defines the order in which instructions are realised.
-More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process data as well as to instantiate, train and test the models.
+More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process data as well as to instantiate, train and save the models.

-**test.py** script to test the models already trained and saved.
+**test.py** contains a series of functions useful to test the models already trained and saved.

 ## Issues

 1. The code is focused on testing the MolRNN model.
 It is thus necessary to add some lines to run the MolMP model.

 2. An error occurs when num_workers is greater than zero.
 Do not change the parameter value to other values.

+3. The project does not consider the testing phase for the scaffold-based conditional MolRNN model.

 ## References